 - Dash freshly ground black pepper (or to taste)

 - 1/4 bunch cilantro (chopped)

-- Bring a pot of water to a boil.
-Cut a small X on the bottom of each tomato with a sharp knife, and add to the boiling water for just 20 seconds.
-Carefully remove with a strainer or slotted spoon, and put in a bowl of ice-cold water.
-When cool peel off the skin, cut in half and squeeze out the seeds.
+Bring a pot of water to a boil.
+Cut a small X on the bottom of each tomato with a sharp knife and add the tomatoes to the boiling water for just 20 seconds.
+Carefully remove the tomatoes with a strainer or slotted spoon and put them in a bowl of ice-cold water.
+When cool, peel off the skin, cut in half, and squeeze out the seeds.

 Tip: For a colorful presentation, dice some extra vegetables to top this delicious cold soup before serving